#javascript

 Rules for detecting secrets checked into version control

-Ruleset accompanying r2c OWASP presentation.
+Ruleset accompanying Semgrep OWASP presentation.

 Scan for runtime errors, logic bus, and high-confidence security vulnerabilities.
 Recommended for use in CI to block serious issues from reaching production.